-HCSMP Recommendation 3.7: Facilitate sustainable health information technology systems that are interoperable, interoperable, consumer-friendly, and that increase access to high-quality health care and wellness services. services.
-Eligible for Development HCSMP Guideline Incentives Guideline 3.7.1 : Promote health care provider participation in HealthShare Bay Area, a health information exchange that will provide a secure, controlled, and interoperable method for exchanging and aggregating patient health information.
-Guideline 3.7.2: Support technology-based solutions that expand access to health services, such as telehealth (e.g., video medical interpretation, remote health monitoring, etc.) and coverage of such by health insurance.
+HCSMP Recommendation 3.7: Facilitate sustainable health information technology systems that are interoperable, consumer-friendly, and that increase access to high-quality health care and wellness convises services.
+Eligible for Incentives HCSMP Guideline Guideline 3.7.1 : Promote health care provider participation in HealthShare Bay Area, a health information exchange that will provide a secure, controlled, and interoperable method for exchanging and aggregating patient health information.
+Guideline 3.7.2 : Support technology-based solutions that expand access to health services, such as telehealth (e.g., video medical interpretation, remote health monitoring, etc.) and coverage of such by health insurance.
 Such technology must be provided in a culturally and linguistically competent way, tailored to the needs of the target population, and accessible to San Francisco's vulnerable populations.
 Guideline 3.7.3 : Integrate support service information (e.g., receipt and source of case management services) in electronic health records to paint a more complete picture of each patient's health.

 HCSMP Recommendation 3.8: Improve local health data collection and dissemination efforts.
-Eligible for Development HCSMP Guideline Incentives Guideline 3.8.1 : Improve collection, coordination of collection, availability, and understandability of data on San Francisco's existing health care resources (e.g., the physical location of health care providers by type and population served).
+Eligible for Incentives HCSMP Guideline Guideline 3.8.1 : Improve collection, coordination of collection, availability, and understandability of data on San Francisco's existing health care resources (e.g., the physical location of health care providers by type and population served).
 Guideline 3.8.2 : Gather and disseminate more data about the connection between safety and public health.